OCHA-DAP/ds-pak-flooding-contingency/README.md

 self contained.
 2. `_targets.R`: Contains a standard [{targets}](https://books.ropensci.org/targets/) pipeline to run the historical analysis of rainfall and create the thresholds used for monitoring.
-    a.
-To run the analysis you simply have to run `targets::tar_make()`.
+    1. to run the analysis you simply have to run `targets::tar_make()`.
 More details on targets can be found in the link above.
 3. `src/` contains the monitoring pipeline used by the GH Actions.
 The final step of the src/ process is to render and email `email_pak_monitor.Rmd`